Nyai Roro Kidul: Palabuhanratu

 Palabuhanratu, a small fishing town in West Java, Indonesia, celebrates an annual holiday in her honor on April 6.
-A memorial day for the locals, offering a lot of ceremonial "presents" to appease the queen.
-The local fishermen annually send the sedekah laut ceremony, offering gifts and sacrifices; from rice, vegetables and agricultural produces, to chicken, batik fabrics and cosmetics, to be larung (sent afloat to the sea) and finally drawn in to the sea to appease the queen.
-The local fishermen believe that the ceremony will please the Queen of Southern Sea, in return this would provide plentiful catches in fisheries and bless the surrounding areas with better weather, fewer storms and waves.
+The local fishermen annually send the sedekah laut ceremony, offering gifts and sacrifices; from rice, vegetables, and agricultural produces, to chicken, batik fabrics, and cosmetics, to be larung (sent afloat to the sea) and finally drawn into the sea to appease the queen.
+The local fishermen believe that the ceremony will please the Queen of the Southern Sea, and in return, this would provide plentiful catches in fisheries and bless the surrounding areas with better weather and fewer storms and waves.

-Nyi Roro Kidul is also associated with Parangtritis, Parangkusumo, Pangandaran, Karang Bolong, Ngliyep, Puger, Banyuwangi, and places all along the south coast of Java.
-There is a local belief that wearing a green garment in these areas instead of blue, purple, lavender, magenta, pink, and violet will anger her in the process and will bring misfortune on the wearer, as green is her sacred color.
+Nyi Roro Kidul is also associated with Parangtritis, Parangkusumo, Pangandaran, Karang Bolong, Ngliyep, Puger, Banyuwangi, and other places along the south coast of Java.
+There is a local belief that wearing a green garment in these areas instead of blue, purple, lavender, magenta, pink, and violet will anger her and will bring misfortune to the wearer, as green is her sacred color.

 Samudra Beach Hotel

 The Samudra Beach Hotel, Palabuhanratu, West Java, keeps room 308 furnished with green colors and reserved for Nyai Loro Kidul.
 The first president of Indonesia, Sukarno, was involved with the exact location and the idea for the Samudra Beach Hotel.
 In front of room 308 is one Ketapang tree where Sukarno got his spiritual inspiration.
-The painting of Nyai Rara Kidul by Basuki Abdullah, a famous Indonesian painter, is displayed in this room.
+A painting of Nyai Rara Kidul by Basuki Abdullah, a famous Indonesian painter, is displayed in this room.

 Yogyakarta and Central Java

 The legend of Queen Kidul is often associated with beaches in Yogyakarta, especially Parangkusumo and Parangtritis.
-Parangkusumo in particular is special since it was the place believed to be the location of the first spiritual encounter between the Queen with Panembahan Senopati.
-Legends recount her love for Senopati and the famous Sultan Agung of Mataram, which continues to be recounted in the ritualized Bedhaya dance by the royal line of Surakarta, and she is honored by the susuhunans of Solo/Surakarta and the sultans of Yogyakarta, Central-Java.
-When Sri Sultan Hamengkubuwono IX died on October 3, 1988, the Tempo newsmagazine reported her sighting by palace servants, who were sure that she was paying her final tribute to the deceased King.
+Parangkusumo, in particular, is special since it was the place believed to be the location of the first spiritual encounter between the Queen with Panembahan Senopati.
+Legends recount her love for Senopati and Sultan Agung of Mataram, which continues to be recounted in the ritualized Bedhaya dance by the royal line of Surakarta, and she is honored by the susuhunans of Solo/Surakarta and the sultans of Yogyakarta, Central-Java.
+When Sri Sultan Hamengkubuwono IX died on October 3, 1988, the Tempo news magazine reported her sighting by palace servants, who were sure that she was paying her final tribute to the deceased King.